-Who should consider doing the program?
+Who should consider enrolling in the program?

 Who is eligible?

 Eligible undergraduate students must have completed at least 90 hours of undergraduate course work, and must have a minimum GPA of 3.4 (overall as well as in their undergraduate major).
-Also requires approval of undergraduate advisor, the Graduate Director of the relevant program, the Dean of the Graduate School, and the instructor for each course to be taken.
+Also requires approval of undergraduate advisor, the graduate director of the relevant program, the dean of the Graduate School, and the instructor for each course to be taken.
 Your academic advisor can help you with securing these signatures.